calebwin/stdg/README.md

 There are 2 ways of using Standard Graphics.

 The first, and simplest, is by simply piping your program's output to `stdg`.
 All of your program's output (stuff that would normally be printed) will be sent to `stdg`.
+You can open a terminal and type in something like the following, provided `stdg` is installed.

 ```cmd
 my_data.csv | ruby my_program.rb | stdg